 Ross has just completed his next book and hopes to publish in 2014.
-He plans to return to Europe in 2014.
-He has residencies in Romania and Norway and will read at the Boyle Arts Festival in Ireland.
-Ross will also spend time in England, the Netherlands and Italy.
+He will soon return from a successful tour of Europe where he had residencies in Romania and Norway.
+He read at the Boyle Arts Festival in Ireland and spent time in England, the Netherlands and Italy.

 Radio National's Poetica featured the 'Father' sequence of poems in June 2013.
 These are selected poems from The Blue Dressing Gown (publishing details in the left-hand panel).

-He was judge of the Castlemaine Poetry Prize which has been running from the inaugural competition in 2011 to 2013.
-The children's section has grown tenfold with 360 entries in 2013.
+He was judge of the Castlemaine Poetry Prize which has been running from the inaugural competition in 2011 to 2014.
+The children's section has grown tenfold with 360 entries this year.
 Nearly all primary schools in Mount Alexander Shire were represented, and high-school students from Castlemaine, Bendigo, Woodend, and Gisborne submitted poems.

 The readings are now into their ninth year and, after several moves, are now settled at a superb venue in The Five Flags Hotel in Campbells Creek, where fine poets and appreciative crowds support this monthly event.
 Readings are at 3 o'clock on the 4th Sunday of the month from February to December — mid week in December.
 The 2014 programme is listed on the Castlemaine Poetry Readings website.